repasuma/mcp-oauth2-aws-cognito/README.md

    - Bearer token usage for authenticated requests
    - Token validation on the server side

+4. **Dynamic Client Registration (DCR)**
+   - Allows clients to automatically register with new MCP servers
+   - Eliminates the need for manual client registration processes
+   - Enables seamless discovery and connection to new services
+   - MCP specification strongly recommends implementing DCR since "clients do not know the set of MCP servers in advance"
+   - Provides a standardized way to obtain OAuth client credentials
+   - Follows RFC7591 (OAuth 2.0 Dynamic Client Registration Protocol)

-This implementation showcases how to apply these concepts with AWS Cognito.
+This implementation showcases how to apply these concepts with AWS Cognito, including implementing Dynamic Client Registration through custom API Gateway endpoints and Lambda functions.

 ## Architecture
 ```